Medicare in North Dakota is not free, but there are options for each income level and programs that can help offset your share of costs.

 - Medicare Part A. This plan is open to anyone who is over age 65 or who meets specific criteria.
 Medicare Part A generally covers any care you receive in a hospital setting.

 - Medicare Part C. These are Medicare Advantage plans.
-These are private insurance products that replace Medicare parts A and B. Medicare Advantage plans combine hospital and outpatient coverage, plus additional services that aren’t usually covered under Original Medicare depending on the plan you choose.
+These are private insurance products that replace Parts A and B. Medicare Advantage plans combine hospital and outpatient coverage, plus additional services that aren’t usually covered under Original Medicare depending on the plan you choose.
 Sometimes, these plans will include things like dental care or prescription drug coverage.

 - Medicare Part D. This is Medicare’s prescription drug plan.
 It is not mandatory, but if you don’t sign up when you are first eligible, you will pay penalties that can increase the cost of your plan.
 If you choose not to enroll in a Medicare Part D plan on its own or through a Medicare Advantage plan, you must pay the entire cost of your prescription medications on your own.